George Morrison (artist): Art

 Morrison learned the established Western methods of representational painting during his time at the Minneapolis School of Art.
 However, during his time at the Art Students League in New York City Morrison's style became more modernist and abstract.

 Morrison acknowledged a variety of influences in his art, including cubism, surrealism, and abstract expressionism.
 In his drawings and paintings, Morrison used abstract forms to represent organic figures.
 Morrison commonly used landscapes and mosaic patterns in his paintings.
 For his wood collages, Morrison would gather driftwood along shorelines.
 Morrison's totem works were formally designed and glued to a piece of plywood that was the backbone of the piece.

-In addition to European and North American artistic movements, Morrison also was inspired by pre-Columbian art and architecture and Australian Aboriginal art.
+In addition to European and North American artistic movements, Morrison also was inspired by pre-Columbian art and architecture and Indigenous Australian art.

 Morrison's work was part of Stretching the Canvas: Eight Decades of Native Painting (2019–21), a survey at the National Museum of the American Indian George Gustav Heye Center in New York.

 Twin Cities Tile and Marble Company became experts in moving Morrison's beautiful granite "Tableau – A Native American Mosaic."
-It's been moved from the entrance to the IDS Center (1992), to the front of the Minneapolis Central Library (2004), to between 11th and 12th Streets (2020), all on Nicollet in downtown Minneapolis.
+It's been moved from the entrance to the IDS Center (1992), to the front of the Minneapolis Central Library (2004), to between 11th and 12th Streets (2020) at the entrance to the Loring Greenway, all on Nicollet in downtown Minneapolis.

 The United States Postal Service released five Morrison paintings in a series of Forever Stamps on April 22, 2022.
 Among the paintings featured on the Morrison Forever stamps are Sun and River (1949), Phenomena Against the Crimson: Lake Superior Landscape (1985), Lake Superior Landscape (1981), Spirit Path, New Day, Red Rock Variation: Lake Superior Landscape (1990), and Untitled (1995).